2022 NCAA Baseball Arch: Men's College World Championship results, schedule

 2022 College Baseball Championship Regional Super Games

-These first four matches of the Regional Super will be played on Friday 10 June and Saturday 11 June.
-Matches will be played if necessary or delayed due to weather Sunday, June 12.
+These first four regional games will be played Friday, June 10 and Saturday, June 11.
+If necessary, or matches delayed due to weather will be played Sunday, June 12th.

 Game times and ESPN are subject to change.
 All times are oriental.